bakpakin/tiny-ecs/README.md

 Component Systems, here is some
 [basic info](http://en.wikipedia.org/wiki/Entity_component_system "Wikipedia").

-Tiny-ecs also works well with Objected Oriented programming in lua because Systems and Entities do not use metatables.
+Tiny-ecs also works well with objected oriented programming in lua because Systems and Entities do not use metatables.
 This means you can subclass your Systems and Entities, and use existing lua class frameworks with tiny-ecs, no problem.